-The Jackson Institute for Global Affairs offers interdisciplinary academic programs that inspire and prepare Yale students for global leadership and service.
+The Jackson School of Global Affairs offers interdisciplinary academic programs that inspire and prepare Yale students for global leadership and service.

 By the standards of a 320 year-old university, we’re pretty new.

-Led by our Director, Professor James Levinsohn, the Jackson Institute for Global Affairs was established in 2009 with a transformational gift from John W. ’67 and Susan G. Jackson.
-The Institute builds on Yale’s centuries long tradition of educating leaders.
+The Yale Jackson School of Global Affairs—the first professional school created at Yale since 1976—builds on Yale’s centuries long tradition of educating leaders.
 Yale’s graduates include five U.S. presidents; seven U.S. Secretaries of State; the presidents or prime ministers of Mexico, South Korea, and Germany; numerous ambassadors; and many heads of private and non-profit enterprises that contribute to the public good such as Human Rights Watch, Mercy Corps, Ashoka, Unite for Sight, and the Peace Corps.

 In addition to our degree programs in Global Affairs, Jackson is home to the Global Health Studies Multidisciplinary Academic Program (MAP), which provides Yale College students with rigorous training in and engagement with skills and knowledge relevant to global health research and practice.